narayanr7/scrive/README.md

 Since Scribe uses Medium content, I don't want to help people engage with it more than they must.
 My goal here is not to make a nicer Medium to engage with, but to make a less bad experience when people are forced to engage with it.
 I want Scribe to be a tool, not a platform.

-It's intentional that there is no way to browse content from a user, see popular posts, consume via an RSS feed, or see comments and "engage" with an article.
+It's intentional that there is no way to browse content from a user, see popular posts, consume via an RSS feed, or further engage with an article via comments or "claps".
 I want to spend my time encouraging writers to move to worthy platforms, not making a bad platform worthy.

 ## Contributing

 1. Install required dependencies (see sub-sections below)
 1. Run `script/setup`
 1. Run `lucky dev` to start the app
-1. [Send a patch](https://man.sr.ht/git.sr.ht/#sending-patches-upstream) to `~edwardloveall/Scribe@lists.sr.ht` (yes that's an email address).
+1. [Send a patch](https://man.sr.ht/git.sr.ht/#sending-patches-upstream) to `~edwardloveall/Scribe@lists.sr.ht` (it may not look like it at first, but that's an email address).
-  * To be honest, I'm not sure how I feel about the send patch git workflow as opposed to the GitHub style pull request workflow.
-I'm trying it out for now.
-If you can't figure it out, get in contact and we can figure out a way to get your contributions in.

 ### Installing dependencies